casouri/collab-mode/src/README.md

 When the editor sends an Undo request, the collab process looks at the undo queue and undo tip, picks the original op to undo, transforms it, and sends it back to the editor.
 But at this point it doesn't modify the undo queue or undo tip.
-It is when the editor receives the op, applies it, and send it back, the collab process consider the undo operation complete, and moves the undo tip.
+The editor receives the op, applies it, and send it back, then collab process consider the undo operation complete, and moves the undo tip.
 It also replaces the pointer in the undo queue to point to the undo op just appended to the history; so that when the next time when the user redo the op, the redo op will be the inverse of this undo op.

 [1] Conditions and Patterns for Achieving Convergence in OT-Based